About Birch Trees

 Birch Tree’s Skin Moisturization Effect Experiment

 Used Corneometer CM 825 to measure and compare the change in human skin’s level of moisturization over time and against water.
-Experiment was performed in room temperature at 68 Fahrenheit with 20% humidity.
+Experiment was performed in room temperature at 68 degrees Fahrenheit with 20% humidity.